 A summary of expenditures by funding categories can be found in Table 1.
 Tables 2 through 9 list projects and expenditures for individual fiscal years.
 Tables 2 through 5 identify expenditures and projects for surface transportation projects.
 Tables 6 through 9 identify transit funding categories.
 Some projects in the program are considered to be inappropriate in scale for individual identification in the TIP.
-These include signalization, traffic engineering, safety, noise abatement, modernization projects.
+These include signalization, traffic engineering, safety, noise abatement, modernization projects that do not change the use or scale of existing facilities, and certain small- scale highway and transit projects.
 These types of projects are grouped together under a line item category, with the type of project, funding source, and programming agency.